 For the best result make sure you are using fresh hydrogen peroxide (no older than 6 months) that has been stored in a dark place.
 Hydrogen degrades quickly when exposed to light.

 Becky writes: “We had tenants in our house for a few years and we got new carpets in all but one room after we moved back.
-The one room was one we didn’t use much and the carpet was fairly new but the tenants had made a big stain in a very obvious location.
+The one-room was one we didn’t use much and the carpet was fairly new but the tenants had made a big stain in a very obvious location.
 I’d tried everything to get that stain out.

 “Today I mixed up a recipe of that stain remover (see above as White Grout Cleaner), scrubbed it into the stain, left it for over an hour, then rinsed well with boiling water in our Hoover SteamVac.
 The stain is GONE!
 That stain had been there for several years at least.
-I just wanted to thank you because it saved us having to replace the carpet.
+I just wanted to thank you because it saved us from having to replace the carpet.
 I’ll be sharing the recipe with everyone I know.”

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.